In Successful Law Firms, Actions Speak Louder than PlansGerry Riskin

-As managing partner, you need to determine whether your firm actually has a plan or not.
+As a managing partner, you need to determine whether your firm actually has a plan or not.
 Here is a test that will tell you if you do –

 Choose a member of your firm at random and ask her/him what the firm plan is.
-If you get an answer that resembles your concept of your plan, you win.
+If you get an answer that resembles the concept of your plan, you win.
 Winning would place you in rarefied air — most lawyers have no idea what their firm plan is (even the lawyers who were on the committee that drafted it).

 The first step in implementing a plan is to communicate it, so that all stakeholders are on the same page.
 Once you have done that, you need to decide how you will execute it.
 Here are some suggestions that might help you get it right.